Body Of Rancho Tehama Shooter Kevin Neal's Wife Found Under Floorboards Of Home, Body Count Now Five

-On Wednesday, California investigators announced that Kevin Neal, a gunman who killed four people in a series of shootings on Tuesday, may have been begun his deadly rampage by murdering his wife.
-According to Tehama County Assistant Sheriff Phil Johnston, the wife of 44-year-old Neal was found under the floorboards of his home as apart of the investigation into the deadly mass shooting in the tiny Northern California community of Rancho Tehama.
+On Wednesday, California investigators announced that Kevin Neal, a gunman who killed four people in a series of shootings on Tuesday, may have begun his deadly rampage by murdering his wife.
+According to Tehama County Assistant Sheriff Phil Johnston, the wife of 44-year-old Neal was found under the floorboards of his home as part of the investigation into the deadly mass shooting in the tiny Northern California community of Rancho Tehama.
 The shooting spanned at least seven locations in the town, including Rancho Tehama Elementary School.
 Kevin Neal ultimately shot and killed five people, his wife included, before officers were able to end the carnage by shooting and killing him.

 Police now believe that the murder of his wife may have triggered Kevin Neal’s murderous Tuesday rampage.